Non-perturbative Mass Renormalization Effects in Non-relativistic Quantum Electrodynamics: Theoretical framework

 \section{Theoretical framework}

-We start by presenting the non-relativistic limit of QED to describe the interaction of the electrons, photons and nuclei.
-This description of the coupled light-matter system considers transverse fields with wavelengths that are substantially larger than the matter system so that the long-wavelength limit~\cite{tannoudji1989} is applicable.
-In this non-relativistic setting, the dynamics of the coupled system is described by the velocity (momentum) form of the Pauli-Fierz Hamiltonian~\cite{rokaj2017,spohn2004}:
+We will focus in the following on the non-relativistic limit of QED for the charged particles and assume that the wavelengths of the transverse modes of relevance are much larger than the exponentially localized matter system, such that the long-wavelength limit~\cite{tannoudji1989} is applicable.
+In this setting, the dynamics of the coupled system is described by the velocity (momentum) form of the Pauli-Fierz Hamiltonian~\cite{rokaj2017,spohn2004}